CrazyVito11/RPI-HA-dashboard/README.md

 ## Dependencies
 - Chromium
 - Dotool *(Will be installed in the setup instructions)*
-- Wayfile (Can be enabled in raspi-config -> Advanced Options -> Wayland)
+- Wayfire (Can be enabled in raspi-config -> Advanced Options -> Wayland)

 ## Setup instructions